MQuy/webpack-deadcode-plugin/README.md

 #### options.context

 Current working directoy for patterns above.
 If you don't set explicitly, your webpack context will be used.

+#### options.failOnHint

+deadcode does not interrupt the compilation by default.
+If you want to cancel the compilation, set it true, it throws a fatal error and stops the compilation.

 [npm]: https://img.shields.io/npm/v/webpack-deadcode-plugin.svg
 [npm-url]: https://npmjs.com/package/webpack-deadcode-plugin